 All rights reserved.
 Approved for public release; Distribution unlimited.
-Public release case number: 24-00165-1
+Public release case number: 24-00165-2

-• Networking: Device-based networking hardware (e.g., Ethernet interfaces, Bluetooth receiver/transmitters) and associated protocols supported by these interfaces (e.g., Open Platform Communications United Architecture [OPC UA], Controller Area Network [CAN bus]).
+Platform Communications United Architecture [OPC UA], Controller Area Network [CAN bus]).

 Each of these high-level categories is then further divided into sub-properties that are then mapped to a set of threats.
 The properties mapping informs users which threats are associated with a given device property.
 The properties mapping is not intended to enumerate every relevant precondition or requirement that determines the credibility of the threat, but rather to provide sufficient distinction between which threats are most relevant.